-- 2.4 Motions Decided on Papers and Memoranda Motions, except those for summary judgment, may be considered and decided by the court on the pleadings, the court file, and memoranda, without hearing or oral argument.
+2.4 - Motions Decided on Papers and Memoranda - Motions, except those for summary judgment, may be considered and decided by the court on the pleadings, the court file, and memoranda, without hearing or oral argument.
 Unless otherwise directed by the Court, responses in opposition shall be filed within five days after service of the motion for discovery disputes, ten days for motions directed to the pleadings, and twenty days for motions for summary judgment.
 Request for additional time shall be made by a motion filed before the date the response is due.
 If a timely response is not filed, the court may deem the motion uncontested.
-Unless otherwise directed by the Court, the movant may file a reply within ten days of service of the response in opposition. - 2.5 Hearings or Oral Argument on Motions Any party who seeks oral argument on a motion shall contact the judge's office to schedule a hearing.
+Unless otherwise directed by the Court, the movant may file a reply within ten days of service of the response in opposition.

+2.5 - Hearings or Oral Argument on Motions - Any party who seeks oral argument on a motion shall contact the judge's office to schedule a hearing.
 No hearings will be set until after a motion is filed with the Clerk of Court.
 All hearing dates will have to be cleared with opposing counsel before being confirmed with the court.
 Once a date is cleared with opposing counsel and confirmed with the court, it will be the movant's responsibility to produce and distribute a notice of hearing.
-A courtesy copy should be submitted to the court. - 2.6 Telephone hearings -Any attorney desiring to attend a hearing by phone should consult with opposing counsel.
-If there is no opposition, no motion is required for phone appearance at a routine hearing, however, should advise the Judge's Office of the intention to appear by phone when scheduling.
-The intention to appear telephonically should be stated in the notice of hearing.
-The party appearing telephonically will be provided contact information by the Judge's Office as to what number to contact the Court before hearing with calling in shortly before the appointed time.
+A courtesy copy should be submitted to the court.

+2.6 - Zoom hearings - Any attorney desiring to attend a hearing by Zoom should consult with opposing counsel.
+If there is no opposition, no motion is required for Zoom appearance at a routine hearing, however, should advise the Judge's Office of the intention to appear by Zoom when scheduling.
+The intention to appear by Zoom should be stated in the notice of hearing.
+The party appearing by Zoom will be provided contact information by the Judge's Office as to what Zoom meeting ID to contact the Court before hearing with connecting in shortly before the appointed time.

-If more than one person is appearing telephonically, a conference call must be initiated by the party requesting the hearing before calling in for the hearing.
-If there is opposition to counsel's telephonic appearance, counsel shall file a written motion as contemplated by Fla.
+If there is opposition to counsel's Zoom appearance, counsel shall file a written motion as contemplated by Fla.
 R. Jud.
 Admin.
 2.530.
-A motion with good cause shown is necessary for telephonic appearance at a lengthy hearing (more than one hour), a hearing involving the taking of testimony or a pretrial conference.
+A motion with good cause shown is necessary for Zoom appearance at a lengthy hearing (more than one hour).